Saturday 16/05/2026 – NGOC League 5 – May Hill

 Touch Free dibber: £2 Adults, £1 Juniors, Red course free

-Entries will open soon, and will close at midnight on Wednesday 13th May.
+Entries are now open, and will close at midnight on Wednesday 13th May.

 Entry on the day is possible only while maps last, but note the premium price to discourage this.
 We should be able to accept credit/debit card payments, but this is not guaranteed so bring cash just in case.